XvisionAS/FieldTwin-Integration-Demo/README.md

 > If you do not have access to a nodejs backend, and just want to have a one page integration, you can also list the the message `loaded`.

-This example webserver will reply to a *POST* request on `/`, and return HTML that contains the token sent by *FieldTwin*.
+This example webserver will reply to a *POST* request on `/`, and return HTML that contains the token sent by **FieldTwin**.

 ## Refreshing JWT

 By default JWT have an expiration time of one (1) hour after it was created.
-You can refresh the token by calling this endpoint : `https://backend.[name-of-instance].fieldap.com/token/refresh`.
+You can refresh the token by calling this endpoint : `https://backend.[name-of-instance].fieldtwin.com/token/refresh`.
 You pass the JWT the usual way (using header `Authentification`: `Bearer ${JWT}`) and you receive a JSON object with the new JWT inside the attribute `token`

-Since 5.5, a new message is posted by the application to the integration `tokenRefresh` that pass a new refreshed token ( so you do not need to refresh the token ).
+Since 5.5, a new message is posted by the application to the integration `tokenRefresh` that passes a new refreshed token ( so if you handle this message you do not need to refresh the token ).

 ## Generate a JWT using an API token

 It is possible to generate a JWT using an API token.
-For that you need start a **POST** request use this endpoint : `https://backend.[name-of-instance].fieldap.com/token/generate`.
+For that you need to send a **POST** request to this endpoint : `https://backend.[name-of-instance].fieldtwin.com/token/generate`.
 You pass the API token the usual way (using header `token`:`[API Token]`).
 The body of the request must contain: